getodk/docs/docs/central-forms.rst

    .. image:: /img/central-forms/testing.png

-To make web-based submissions, click the appropriate button.
-For Collect-based submissions, click the button and you will see a Collect configuration QR code just for this Draft.
+To make web-based submissions, click the :guilabel:`Test on device` button.
+For Collect-based submissions, click the :guilabel:`Test on device` button and you will see a Collect configuration QR code just for this Draft.
 For help configuring a mobile device, please see :doc:`importing settings into Collect <collect-import-export>`.
 We recommend only using this QR code while iterating on form design and then deleting corresponding Collect project when you publish the Form.

 The table in this section contains any test submissions that have been made to the current Draft.
 For help with this table or exporting test data, please see :doc:`Form Submissions in Central <central-submissions>`.